 This section tackles the target audience.
 If you build a complete picture of the audience that you must persuade, then your creative team can do a better job of tailoring their work to the audience's needs and concerns.

-Some questions to answer: Who are they and where do they live or work?
+- Who are they, and where do they live or work?

-5. The Execution Specifics
+5. The execution specifics

-- Tone: What is the tone of your written copy and your message?
+- Tone: What is the tone of your written copy and message?
 What adjectives describe the feeling or approach?
 What do these adjectives mean to the customer?